Huachuca Mountains: Birdwatching

 This area is appreciated for its birdwatching opportunities including some Arizona specialties such as hummingbirds, trogons, and tyrant flycatchers, including some rare birds such as the blue-throated, white-eared, and berylline hummingbirds; also buff-breasted flycatchers; and black-throated gray, red-faced, and Grace's warblers; also red crossbills and numerous other bird species.

 Border wall

-The mountain ecosystem is threatened by both the influx of litter from illegal immigrants and the border barrier being constructed by the administration of Arizona Governor Doug Ducey.
+The mountain ecosystem is threatened by both the influx of litter from immigrants and the border barrier being constructed by the administration of Arizona Governor Doug Ducey.
 Despite lack of authorization from federal authorities, Ducey is constructing a wall of shipping containers along the border on land owned by the United States Forest Service in Coronado National Forest.
 Ecologists argue that this construction threatened endangered species such as jaguars and ocelots, and therefore violates federal laws such as the Endangered Species Act.
 For that reason the Center for Biological Diversity has sued to halt construction.

 Construction is expected to stop when governor-elect Katie Hobbs takes office.
 Hobbs has stated intention to remove the containers after taking office.